-Our results of operations can, and generally do, fluctuate due to seasonal trends and other factors such as level of customer engagement, online casino and sports betting results, foreign currency exchange rates and other factors that are outside of our control or that we cannot reasonably predict.
+Our results of operations may, and generally do, fluctuate due to seasonal trends and other factors such as level of customer engagement, online casino and sports betting results and other factors that are outside of our control or that we cannot reasonably predict.
 Our quarterly financial performance depends on our ability to attract and retain customers.
-Customer engagement in our online offerings may vary due to, among other things, customer satisfaction with our platform and customer support services, the number, timing, and type of sporting events, the length of professional sports seasons, our offerings and marketing efforts and those of our competitors (including those not just in the online gaming industry but also in the entertainment industry more broadly), climate and weather conditions, public sentiment, an economic downturn or other economic factors such as inflation, economic uncertainty or macroeconomic conditions.
+Customer engagement in our online offerings may vary due to, among other things, customer satisfaction with our platform, the number, timing and type of sporting events, the length of professional sports seasons, our offerings and marketing efforts and those of our competitors (including those not just in the online gaming industry but also in the entertainment industry more broadly), weather conditions, public sentiment, an economic downturn or other economic factors such as inflation, economic uncertainty or macroeconomic conditions.
 As customer engagement varies, so may our quarterly financial performance.

-Our quarterly financial results may also be impacted by the number and amount of betting wins and losses and jackpot payouts we experience.
-Although our losses are limited per stake to a maximum payout in our online casino offering, when looking at bets across a period of time, these losses can be significant.
-As part of our online casino offering, we offer progressive jackpot games.
+Our quarterly financial results may also be impacted by the number and amount of betting losses and jackpot payouts we experience.
+Although our losses are limited per wager to a maximum payout, when looking at bets across a period of time, these losses can be significant.
+We offer progressive jackpot games in certain of our online casino offerings.
 Each time a customer plays a progressive jackpot game, we contribute a portion of the amount bet to the jackpot for that game or group of games.
-When a progressive jackpot is won, the jackpot is paid out and is reset to a predetermined base amount.
-Winning the jackpot is determined by a random mechanism.
-We cannot foresee when a jackpot will be won, and we do not insure against jackpot payouts.
+When a progressive jackpot is won, it is paid out and reset to a predetermined base amount.
+Winning the jackpot is determined by a random mechanism; we cannot foresee when a jackpot will be won, and we do not insure against jackpot payouts.
 Paying the progressive jackpot decreases our cash position.

 Our online sports betting and retail sports betting operations experience seasonality based on the relative popularity and frequency of certain sporting events.
-Although sporting events occur throughout the year, our online sports betting customers are most active during the American football season as well as during the NBA and NCAA basketball seasons.
+Although sporting events occur throughout the year, our online sports betting customers are most active during the NFL, NBA, and college football and basketball seasons.
 With respect to our online sports betting and retail sports betting operations, customer activity tends to increase, and we may experience increased volatility, in connection with major sporting events such as the NFL super bowl, the NBA finals and NCAA basketball March Madness.
+In addition, sports betting activity is impacted by the occurrence of periodic events (e.g., COPA America, UEFA, Olympics).

-From a legislative perspective, we are continuing to see momentum to legalize and regulate online sports betting in new jurisdictions in the Americas.
-As expected, in many cases these new jurisdictions are first trying to legalize and regulate online sports betting before considering whether to legalize and regulate online casino.
-However, given the tax generation success of online casino in markets where it has been legalized, we are also continuing to see momentum for online casino in several jurisdictions in the Americas that are looking for additional revenue sources to fund expanding budgets.
+From a legislative perspective, we continue to see momentum to legalize and regulate online sports betting in new jurisdictions in the Americas.
+As expected, many of these new jurisdictions are first trying to legalize and regulate online sports betting before considering whether to legalize and regulate online casino.
+However, given the tax generation success of online casino in markets where it has been legalized, we also continue to see momentum for online casino in several jurisdictions in the Americas that are looking for additional revenue sources to fund governmental budgets.
+Additionally, we have seen governmental officials or legislative or regulatory bodies in certain jurisdictions in which we operate consider, and in limited cases to date, approve, increases in gaming-related taxes.
+While it is unclear at this time if this will continue, any proposed legislation or other similar actions to increase existing taxes on online sportsbook and/or casino could negatively impact our business, profitability and cash flows.